fenago/apache-solr/lab_guides/Lab_9.md

 ```

-We\'ve got a JSON response; now we can apply
+We've got a JSON response; now we can apply
 our JavaScript skills to parse and display responses as per the
 application requirement.
 Likewise, we can test more capabilities of
 JavaScript towards the Solr API.